aetheric-oss/svc-scheduler/docs/conops.md

 Regulations from civil aviation authorities will impact aircraft scheduling.

 Government regulations may restrict VTOL aircraft to settled air “corridors”, each with multiple "lanes" at a strict altitude.
 Each lane may be limited in capacity.

-Many countries require flight plans filed with the nearest flight authority prior to takeoff.
-In the case of airport operations, permission from airport dispatch may also be required prior to takeoff. `svc-scheduler` will communicate with `svc-compliance` to obtain these approvals.

 Due to the low-flying nature of VTOL aircraft, government regulations may restrict aircraft to specific flight "corridors" between each pad.
 In this case, changing destination mid-flight (due to a medical emergency, for instance) may require a sequence of transfers between corridors, as opposed to simply changing direction.
 These regulations are still being developed.